Responsible Use of Personal Digital Devices

 - Only students with a documented IPP accommodation will be permitted to use personal digital devices in class (music, text to speech, word processing, etc) in collaboration with and under the supervision of a classroom teacher or educational assistant.

-- Students with accommodations who misuse personal digital devices will lose the opportunity to have them in class.
+- Students with accommodations misusing personal digital devices will lose the opportunity to have them in class.

 Students who do not follow these personal device guidelines and repeatedly use their device in an inappropriate manner or at inappropriate times will be addressed through escalating levels of discipline in accordance with the Progressive Discipline Policy of the CBE: